 Direction

 From Fürth main station, you first walk to Fürther Freiheit.
-Along the way, you will have the opportunity to put together a small picnic, be it in bakeries, at the Fürther Markt or in the Milchhäusle.
+Even on this route, you have the opportunity to put together a small picnic, whether in bakeries, at the Fürther Markt or in the Milchhäusle.

 The Fürther Freiheit square was created in 1938 by demolishing a railway station building that had already ceased operations in 1922.
 Weekly markets were held here until 2012.
 The annual Christmas market, the MichaelisKirchweih church consecration, the Fürth Festival and the New Orleans Festival still take place here.
-Three large historic commercial buildings from the 19th century, numbers 2, 4 and 6, stand on the square.
+The square is home to three large historic 19th century commercial buildings, numbers 2, 4 and 6.

-Walk along Nürnberger Straße in the opposite direction of travel.
+Walk along Nürnberger Straße in the opposite direction.
 Then turn into Engelhardtstraße next to the Babylon cinema and you will come directly to the Stadtpark.

 Fürth city park

 Fürth's city park is considered the "secret love of the people of Fürth".
 Anyone who strolls through the varied park will share this enthusiasm.
-As early as 1867, the factory owner Johann Willhelm Engelhardt was granted permission to transform the then derelict site into a green space.
+As early as 1867, the factory owner Johann Willhelm Engelhardt received permission to transform the then fallow land into a green space.
 The "Engelhardt grounds" were created.
 Numerous trees and shrubs were planted on the banks of today's Stadtparkweiher pond.
 After the death of the factory owner, his widow donated the funds for a pond with a waterfall, the Schwanenweiher.
 In 1911, the park was developed into a spacious recreational landscape.
 The park was given the Lion Gate, several baroque stone statues, a fountain and a school garden.

 However, the foundation stone for the close relationship between the people of Fürth and their park was laid by the city garden director Hans Schiller in 1951 with the "Green and Blooming" garden show.
 His designs were followed: Rose Garden, Reception Garden, Fountain Courtyard and Rhododendron Garden.
 They all enchant people every year with their floral splendour.
 The municipal school garden was also redesigned.
 There are sections for medicinal plants, vegetables and spices, aquatic plants and many different species of native and exotic flora.
 The large playgrounds, an open-air stage and the Stadtparkcafé invite visitors to spend their leisure time in a fulfilling way, enjoying exercise and fun, peace and culture.
 The educational tree trail, which is open all year round, offers intellectual nourishment for those hungry for knowledge.
 Visitors can relax with a glass of wine or a cappuccino in the Stadtparkcafé.